The Early Years: 1980's

 Continuing to innovate

-Team Lotus shook F1 with its type 88 twin chassis design, the ultimate ground effect concept.
-Chapman was adamant that it complied with the letter of the law but the increasingly political environment saw the car banned.
+Team Lotus shook F1 with its Type 88 twin chassis design, the ultimate ground effect concept.
+Chapman was adamant that it complied with the letter of the law, but the increasingly political environment saw the car banned.
 The design featured the first composite chassis to take to the track.
 Chapman loved composites and with Carbon Fibre it was possible to halve the weight and triple the stiffness.
 Heaven!
-Furthermore it provided drivers with a decent level of protection in an accident.
+Furthermore, it provided drivers with a decent level of protection in an accident.

 The Type 91 incorporated this composite chassis in a more conventional ground effect design and provided a last, thrilling win for Colin Chapman and a first win for Elio de Angelis in the 1982 Austrian Grand Prix.
 Chapman died from a heart attack in December.
 Team Lotus and Group Lotus were shocked to the core.

 Chapman’s cohorts set about the task of carrying on without their founder.
 Fred Bushell and Peter Warr secured a supply of Renault Turbo engines and brought designer Gerard Ducarouge to the Ketteringham Hall HQ.
-Elio de Angelis, who did more GP with Team Lotus than any other driver (89), and Nigel Mansell were a formidable pairing but were unable to convert pole positions into race wins.
+Elio de Angelis, who did more GP races with Team Lotus than any other driver (89), and Nigel Mansell were a formidable pairing but were unable to convert pole positions into race wins.
 Warr succeeded in signing rising star Ayrton Senna who scored the first post Chapman GP win for Team Lotus at Estoril in 1985.

 The brilliant Ayrton Senna in the JPS Lotus Type 97T takes victory at Estoril in 1985 - the first post Chapman GP win and the first for Senna